What is a Shared lives placement?

 Shared lives placements can provide you with:

-- Short-term care: You will stay with someone for periods varying from one night to few weeks
+- Short-term care: You will be staying with the Shared lives carer and their family for periods varying from one night to 4 weeks.

-All our Shared lives carers are checked, approved, trained and monitored by the Shared lives service.
+All our Shared lives carers are DBS checked, trained, and approved in accordance with the Care Quality Commission guidelines, and regularly monitored by the Shared lives service.

-The Shared lives service is regulated and inspected by the Care Quality Commission (CQC), the social care regulator.
-The last inspection took place on 9 May 2016.
-The overall summary and rating of the service was 'good'.
+The Shared lives service is regulated and inspected by the Care Quality Commission, the social care regulator.
+The last inspection took place on 31 January 2019.
+The overall summary and rating of the service was 'Good'.

 You can view a copy of the Shared lives inspection report on the CQC website.